FranVusm/client_py_LIDAR/README.md

 - **1** - Opens/refreshes the Bokeh web interface for real-time data visualization
 - **2** - Calls a generic OPC UA method by name
 - **3** - Demonstrates how to use the getter functions with example calls
+- **4** - Demonstrates how to use the setter functions with example calls
 - **b/bg/background** - Puts the process in background mode (frees the terminal)
 - **q/quit/exit** - Exits the client